Styles of Kung Fu in this course

 - I recommend Judo and Shuai Jiao for footsweeps, throw-type takedowns, and chokeholds & submissions from stand-up positions – just be mindful of striking range boundaries & protocols that are forgotten by purely grappling systems – also be careful not to develop an overly sporty mindset here – on concrete streets against multiple attackers, it’s advisable to avoid ‘falling down with them for half a point’.
 Traditional Judo included striking and stay-standing principles that the modern Olympic sport neglects.

-Bruce Lee began learning Japanese Judo from Fred Sato, at Washington Uni in Seattle in his early 20s, and continued learning Judo through his 20s with the help of Gene LeBell and Wally Jay.
+Bruce Lee began learning Japanese Judo from Fred Sato, at Washington Uni in Seattle in his early 20s, and continued learning Judo through his 20s with the help of Gene LeBell and Wally Jay, plus his first set of students, many of whom were Judo players, and a couple of whom were black belts, including his very first student Jesse Glover who was an accomplished Judo competitor, as well as Pat C Hooks.

 - I recommend Aikido for multi-opponent footwork, takedowns (ultra sharp or ultra soft) and pacifist tactics – just be aware that there is a lack of pressure testing in this discipline (for safety reasons) compared to sportier styles (where wrist locks are usually banned for safety reasons), and this can breed over-confidence in your ability, while leaving gaping holes unexposed.

-Bruce Lee once saw a demonstration of Aikido and commented (paraphrasing) “that could be useful if someone is trying to grab you, but wouldn’t do well against punching & kicking”.
+According to Dan Inosanto, Bruce Lee once saw a demonstration of Aikido and commented (paraphrasing) “that could be useful if someone is trying to grab you, but wouldn’t do well against punching & kicking”.
+And according to Peter Chin, one of Bruce’s last students, Bruce enjoyed training in Aikido – he took private lessons from Mitoshi Uyehara.
+Bruce Lee also did a couple of classical Aikido moves on Sammo Hung in the opening scene of his final completed movie Enter The Dragon (1973), followed by a classical Judo move, then a wrestling submission to finish the fight.
 Note also, the founder of Judo (Kano Jigoro) once saw a demonstration of pre-war Aikido by its founder Morihei Ueshiba (at Mejiro dojo, 1930) and said “this is ideal Budo – true Judo” but he was already 70 years old, so instead of learning Aikido himself, he sent two of his best students (Kenji Tomiki and Minoru Mochizukio) to train under Ueshiba and report back.

 - I recommend Ninjutsu and Capoeira for broadening your range of techniques – there’s a lot of good stuff to find in these dynamic disciplines, just be mindful of anything that might contradict our vital Kung Fu principles.
 For example, rolling around on the ground contradicts the Kung Fu principle of staying on your feet, but still has relevance in certain contexts (there’s an exception to every rule) such as hyper humble conditions (major injury, slavery, etc) and super stealthy operations (military manoeuvres, etc) – plus it can be great for developing certain athletic attributes that benefit you in all scenarios.